FusionAuth/fusionauth-site/site/_posts/2022-05-16-see-you-at-gluecon.md

 * developer evangelism
 * the newest tools and platforms driving technology

 Whew, that's a pretty broad purview.
 Here's [the agenda](https://docs.google.com/spreadsheets/d/1OvMFgLY6VmcSvNn1_CTDRcjatI8fee65jHUAThg9SYg/edit#gid=0) if you'd like to see specific details.
+You can also view the [conference site](https://www.gluecon.com/).

 ## Why the team is attending